National Logistics Policy sets roadmap for developing more interconnected framework, say experts

 The Digital Integration System for logistics ecosystems will lead to seamless and faster work-flow, making logistics significantly efficient, he said.

-The e-handbook launched for the standardisation of the warehousing sector, will enable the small and large third party logistics and warehousing players in standardising their processes and automating their systems and processes thus reducing cost and leading to higher profitability, said Lancy Barboza, MD, Flomic Global Logistics Ltd.
+The e-handbook launched for the standardisation of the warehousing sector, will enable the small and large third-party logistics and warehousing players in standardising their processes and automating their systems and processes thus reducing cost and leading to higher profitability, said Lancy Barboza, MD, Flomic Global Logistics.

 “NLP will help the last-mile to be more efficient and faster to fill up the gap of transporter where business can benefit in terms of time and cost,” said Zaiba Sarang, Co-founder, iThink Logistics.